ycarowr/SimpleTurnBasedGame/README.md

 # Simple Turn-Based Game Core Mechanics

-The idea here is to have the core implementation and the basic funcionalities of a turn-based game working in a clean repository, so every time a new project/prototype comes along I may use this implementation and skip rebuilding the basics mechanics.
+The repository contains the realization of the concepts described in this [repo](https://github.com/ycarowr/TurnBasedGameTemplate)

 Description of the game: